lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ===============================================

 The sample query below uses the ``dp02_dc2_catalogs.Object`` catalog to extract the g-band and r-band fluxes (respectively ``g_calibFlux`` and ``r_calibFlux``) of all extended objects (by selecting ``g_extendedness = 1`` and ``r_extendedness = 1``) in a ~ 1.5 sq. degree region of the sky.
-The ``calibFlux`` is the flux within a 12 pixel aperture; aperture fluxes are appropriate to use when calculating extended object colors.
+(The ``calibFlux`` is the flux within a 12 pixel aperture; aperture fluxes are appropriate to use when calculating extended object colors.)
-It converts the fluxes to magnitudes, by the use of an ADQL function ``scisql_nanojanskyToAbMag()`` where the respective flux is the argument (and renames them as ``gmag`` and ``rmag``).
+The query converts the fluxes to magnitudes, by the use of an ADQL function ``scisql_nanojanskyToAbMag()`` where the respective flux is the argument (and renames them as ``gmag`` and ``rmag``).
-It restricts the search to return only objects with g and i magnitudes less than 23.
+It restricts the search to return only objects with g- and i-magnitudes less than 23.
-It limits the search to those objects located in a circular region with a radius of 0.75 degree, around direction with RA of 55.75 deg and and Dec of -32.27 deg, via the restriction ``CONTAINS(POINT('ICRS', coord_ra, coord_dec), CIRCLE('ICRS', 55.75, -32.27, 0.75) = 1``.
+It limits the search to those objects located in a circular region with a radius of 0.75 degree, around the direction with RA of 55.75 deg and and Dec of -32.27 deg, via the restriction ``CONTAINS(POINT('ICRS', coord_ra, coord_dec), CIRCLE('ICRS', 55.75, -32.27, 0.75) = 1``.

 .. code-block:: SQL